algosup/2023-2024-project-4-sportshield-team-2/Documents/Functional/functionalSpecifications.md

 ## Acceptance criteria

-The electromagnet mustn't stay locked if the user want to take back his stuff.
+The electromagnet mustn't stay locked if the user wants to take back his stuff.

-The Alarm must to be able to be disabled without waiting if the user made a misstake.
+The Alarm must be deactivatable without waiting if the user made a misstake.

-The Battery must stay alive for 7 days or more.
+The Battery must last for 7 days or more.

-It must run without any issues, If this event happen it need to catch them and alert the user of the error.
+It must run without any issues, If not, it need to catch them and alert the user of the error.

-To ensure that the project is viable, all the specifications must be approved by the client and the the programs must be tested in intern by our Quality Assurance and potentially others teams members.
+To ensure that the project is viable, all the specifications must be approved by the client and the programs must be tested in intern by our Quality Assurance and potentially other team members.

 ## Solution overview